Requirements for Other Health Professions

 The Early Identification Program (EIP) is a cooperative venture between Alpert Medical School and Providence College.
 The program provides selected students a place in the medical school following the student’s graduation.
 Invitations to apply for the EIP are made by the Providence College advisor for the health professions based on a student’s undergraduate performance.
 Acceptances are offered by Alpert Medical School.
-Rhode Island residents currently enrolled in the junior year are eligible to be considered for the EIP.
+Rhode Island residents currently enrolled in the sophomore year are eligible to be considered for the EIP.
 Rhode Island students who are interested should notify the advisor for the health professions prior to the beginning of their third semester at Providence College.

 Once accepted to participate in the EIP, formal acceptance to the medical school is contingent upon satisfactory academic progress as evidenced by a grade point average of 3.0 or better, attainment of competence in the sciences basic to medicine, a senior-year recommendation from the advisor for the health professions, and documented verification of the student’s complete academic record, including completion of requirements for the baccalaureate degree.